 The Rittenhouse ohana has been producing award- winning estate Kona coffee since their first commercial crop in 2003.
 She is a retired Health Care Consultant, specializing in clinical operations.

-Currently, Robinson serves as Chairman of the Kona Soil and Water Conservation District and has been a Festival Board of Director for thirty-one years.
+Currently, Robinson serves as Chairman of the Kona Soil and Water Conservation District and has been a Festival Board of Director for thirty-two years.

 Growing up in Honaunau, along the coffee belt, Wilfred is a third generation coffee farmer and noted glass artist.
-He has served on the Festival for five years.
+He has served on the Festival for six years.